Yahweasel/transavormer/docs/API.md

 (you will only get pointers if you specifically ask for them), `VideoFrame` is a WebCodecs video frame, and `AudioData` is a WebCodecs audio frame.

-There are four initializers capable of creating frame streams: decoder, filter, frame selector, and user frame stream.
+There are five initializers capable of creating frame streams: decoder, filter, playback normalizer, frame selector, and user frame stream.

 ## Decoder